rfss94/rfs/Home.md

-Welcome to the MITMf wiki!
+Ready to get in the middle?
+You better be!

-Over time (hopefully) this will provide documentation for the usage of each plugin!
+Here you will find all the resources necessary to install, configure and use MITMf!